My new book, Oregon State Penitentiary, published by Arcadia Publishing, will be released on November 24, 2014. Look for it in your nearest bookstore.

 Between September 2007 and September 2009 Diane was a Chautauqua speaker sponsored by the Oregon Council For Humanities.
 Although the Chautauqua program has been discontinued, Diane is still available to give presentations on either of two topics, "Frontier Justice" or "Ordinary Women.
 Extraordinary Events."
 Please contact Diane to schedule an appearance.

-Diane belongs to Women Writing the West, an organization devoted to writing about the western experience.
+Diane belongs to Women Writing the West, an organization devoted to writing about the western experience, and is a member of Western Writers of America.
 She also belongs to the Willamette Writers, a writing organization based in Portland, OR.

 In 2005 Caxton Press released her first book, Necktie Parties: A History of Legal Executions in Oregon, 1851~1905.
 In May 2009 Caxton released her second book, and a sequel to Necktie Parties, entitled Murder, Morality and Madness: Women Criminals in Early Oregon.
 Each book sells for $16.95.